boobo94/boobo94.github.io/_posts/2021/01/2021-01-21-legacy-code-in-world-full-of-fake-developers.md

 ---
 layout: post
 title: Working with legacy code in a world full of fake developers
 summary: Working with legacy code is the hardest part of the entire career of any developer.
+I think there is no developer who did not face some.
 categories: abstract
 tags:
 - webdev